Apple HomeKit Smart Plugs: A Complete Guide

-Don’t worry, you’re not at a dead end.
-While you can’t buy a smart plug directly from Apple, there are numerous excellent options designed to integrate flawlessly with Apple’s smart home ecosystem, known as HomeKit.
-This guide, brought to you by the experts at Kjooz, will walk you through everything you need to know to choose, set up, and get the most out of the perfect smart plug for your Apple-centric home.
+While you can’t purchase a smart plug directly from Apple, this guide from Kjooz will walk you through everything you need to know to choose, set up, and get the most out of the perfect smart plug for your Apple-centric home.
+For shop curated smart home on this site.

 What to Look for in an Apple-Compatible Smart Plug